17th July 2024

 If you are an agent or counsellor looking to understand the functional dynamics of dealing with students, education institutions, and governments, enrol in ICEF Academy’s ICEF Agent Training Course.

-4. Government Bodies and Policy Makers:
+4. Government Bodies and Policy Makers

 Government bodies and policymakers establish policies, laws, and regulations including guidelines for visa requirements, work rights, and other immigration-related matters.
 These policies directly affect how attractive a study destination is for students.
+An institution’s international office will be able to provide up-to-date guidance as to how policy changes affect international students.

 5. Service Providers